DillonSteyl/SCIE1000/Week 8/README.md

 # Week 8

-Week 8 covers plotting graphs - a lot needs to be rewritten due to reordering (we can actually make arrays now), and tests that need to be updated.
+Week 8 covers plotting graphs - a lot needs to be rewritten due to reordering (we can actually make arrays now) and content that should be covered.
+A reminder that we CAN test for graph elements (titles, legends, labels, colours, data, you name it we can test for it).
+A good example of this is week 13 Disease X part 2 test.

 Old exercises will be kept until we are sure if we don't need them.
 The graphs can be repurposed tho.

 Write your name next to the topic if you are currently covering it.
 Write DONE to the left of the topic if it has already been covered.